MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

   * name (string) - The name of the saved file.
   * userAddedAsset (boolean) - If `true`, the file was added by the user.
 If `false`, the file is one of Misty's system files.
   * width (integer) - The width of the image in pixels.

-### SaveImage (Image File)

-Saves an image file to Misty.
-Optionally, proportionately reduces the size of the saved image.

-**Note:** Images can be reduced in size but not enlarged.
-Because Misty does not adjust the proportions of images, for best results use an image with proportions similar to her screen (480 x 272 pixels).

-**Note:** Make sure to set the content-type in the header of the POST call to `multipart/form-data`.
-Uploading files to Misty this way does not work with JQuery’s AJAX, but does work with XHR (XMLHttpRequest).

-Endpoint: POST &lt;robot-ip-address&gt;/api/images

-Parameters
-* File (object) - The image file to save to Misty.
-Valid image file types are .jpg, .jpeg, .gif, and .png.
-* Width (integer) - Optional.
-A whole number greater than 0 specifying the desired image width (in pixels).
-Important: To reduce the size of an image you must supply values for both `Width` and `Height`.
-Note that if you supply disproportionate values for `Width` and `Height`, the system uses the proportionately smaller of the two values to resize the image.
-* Height (integer) -  Optional.
-A whole number greater than 0 specifying the desired image height (in pixels). **Important:** To reduce the size of an image you must supply values for both `Width` and `Height`.
-Note that if you supply disproportionate values for `Width` and `Height`, the system uses the proportionately smaller of the two values to resize the image.
-* ImmediatelyApply (boolean) - Optional.
-A value of `true` tells Misty to immediately display the uploaded image file, while a value of `false` tells  Misty not to display the image.
-- OverwriteExisting (boolean) - Optional.
-A value of `true` indicates the uploaded file should overwrite a file with the same name, if one currently exists on Misty.
-A value of `false` indicates the uploaded file should not overwrite any existing files on Misty.

-Return Values
-* Result (array) - Returns an array of information about the image with the following fields:
-* height (integer) - The height of the image in pixels.
-* name (string) - The name of the saved file.
-* userAddedAsset (boolean) - If `true`, the file was added by the user.
-If `false`, the file is one of Misty's system files.
-* width (integer) - The width of the image in pixels.

 ## Backpack